 Figure 2: Illustration of the principle of a sliding time window.

-Logic suggests a priori that only one situation (the best) is selected per candidate day.
-An exclusion of the same dates was tested in two different ways: (1) by excluding the worse analogues in a period of 24 h, and (2) by excluding the worse analogues with the same date.
-After several tests, it turned out that no restrictions led to better skills, and this on a significant and recurring basis.
-Thus, no constraint was further used.
+It could have been expected that, when a given time window is selected, the neighbouring ones could also be selected even with a lower ranking.
+ThereforeLogic an exclusion of the same dates was tested in two different ways: (1) by excluding the worse analogues in a period of 24 h, and (2) by excluding the worse analogues with the same date.
+After several tests, it turned out that no restriction led to better skills, and this on a significant and recurring basis.
+When an STW emerges, it proves superior to the neighbouring ones, at least at 6h timestep.Thus, no constraint was further used.

 3 Consequences of the archive reduction